SteamClientHomebrew/SDK/README.md

 ### Getting Started (Developers)

-If you would like a feature added to decky-frontend-lib, please request it via a Github issue.
+If you would like a feature added to library, please request it via a Github issue.

-If you want to start making a plugin with decky-frontend-lib, please direct your attention to the [decky-plugin-template](https://github.com/SteamDeckHomebrew/decky-plugin-template) repository.

-This library can be found on [npm](https://www.npmjs.com/package/decky-frontend-lib) and as such you can pull it without a local copy for your project as needed.